RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Back_of_napkin.md

         1. 37.1% it the vulnerability is weaponized
         2. 3.7% if a Proof Of Concept exists
     3. For counts of CVEs
-        1.  the counts of CVEs are per "Likelihood of Exploit Populations" diagram
+        1.  the counts of CVEs are per "Likelihood of Exploitation Populations" diagram
         2.  there's a relatively small number of vulnerabilities that have been Known Exploited in our organization i.e. 10 or less